-- Polymerase chain reaction (PCR) tests: These look for the presence of viral genetic material
+- Polymerase chain reaction (PCR) tests: These look for the virus’s genetic material

-Alternatively, antibody tests look for antibodies made by your immune system in response to a SARS-CoV-2—the virus that causes COVID-19 infections.
-These tests indicate if you’ve had a past infection, but cannot be used to diagnose you with COVID-19.
+Antibody tests look for antibodies made by your immune system.
+Antibodies can be made in response to a SARS-CoV-2, or in response to a vaccine.
+These tests indicate if you’ve had a past infection or have been vaccinated, but cannot be used to diagnose you with COVID-19.

 What are PCR tests and how do they work?

 PCR tests, also called molecular tests, look for the virus’s genetic material.
-All living things—humans, insects, mushrooms, bacteria, and even viruses—have genetic material that is specific to that particular organism.
+All living things—humans, insects, mushrooms, bacteria, and even viruses—have genetic material (DNA or RNA) that is specific to that particular organism.
 In the case of the coronavirus, PCR tests look for genetic material inside.
-Using special particles that light up when exposed to the virus’s genetic material, the PCR test focuses only on the virus’s genetic material and ignores your genetic material.
+The PCR test uses special particles that light up when exposed to the virus’s genetic material.
+It focuses only on the virus’s genetic material and ignores your genetic material.

 PCR is an excellent diagnostic tool not only because it can identify viral genetic material, but also because it can make multiple copies of it.
 So, even if you only have a small amount of viral material in your system, PCR can amplify it to make it easier to find.

 If your PCR test comes back positive, it means the test found viral genetic material in your system.
 You might not feel sick, but remember, a person with COVID-19 is infectious and can pass the virus onto others as long as three days before symptoms start (He, 2020).
 If you test positive for COVID-19 with a PCR test, be sure to quarantine yourself and inform a healthcare provider, as well as any close contacts you had over the few days prior.